imanihosting/cmcpro/README.md

 ### Database Setup

-The platform uses Prisma ORM with PostgreSQL.
+The platform uses Prisma ORM with MySQL.
 To initialize the database:

 ```bash
 # Apply migrations